 There are three primary conveyance options: transfer to a public entity for park or open space purposes, exchange for other property, and sale.
-Ag + Open Space's discretion to convey properties is limited by provisions of the California Government Code and the Public Resources Code, which restrict conveyance of property, particularly those properties that have been formally dedicated pursuant to the Public Resources Code to park or open space purposes. indicates which Ag + Open Space properties have been dedicated in this manner.
+Ag + Open Space's discretion to convey properties is limited by provisions of the California Government Code and the Public Resources Code, which restrict conveyance of property, particularly those that have been formally dedicated (through Board resolution and pursuant to the provisions of the above-referenced codes) for park or open space purposes.

 Conveyance must also be done in conformity with existing partner and grant funding restrictions and the Sonoma County General Plan.
-In most cases, Ag + Open Space will retain a conservation easement that protects the identified conservation values of a property in perpetuity.
+In all cases, Ag + Open Space will retain a conservation easement that protects the identified conservation values of a property in perpetuity.
 Additional land conservation tools that may be utilized include trail easements, affirmative covenants, and/or deed restrictions.

-Transfer to Public Entity for Park or Open Space Purposes
+• Transfer to Public Entity for Park or Open Space Purposes